Skip to main content

 • Patterns, inputs, and Apple technologies

-If your team uses Claude Code, you can also install it from the plugin marketplace path documented in the repo.
+If your team uses Claude Code, you can also install it from the plugin marketplace path documented in the repository.

 2. Apple HIG audit CLI + doctor tooling